gursahib-badwal/Dementia-Scheduler/README.md

-DementiaScheduler
+Dementia Scheduler
 =========
-**DementiaScheduler**: Use Java Design Andriod App to help paitents and caretaker to manage time and contect their family.
+**Dementia Scheduler**: Android App to help paitents and caretaker to manage time and contect their family.
 # About Dementia Scheduler

 SFU-CMPT276 Introduction to Software Engineering